 Generation Z and Mental Health

-Members of Generation Z, which comprises young people born between 1995 and 2010, understand that they are growing up in an age of increased stress and anxiety, and they prioritize finding ways of managing their mental health.
-According to research conducted by the Pew Research Center, 70% of teens across all genders, races and family-income levels say that anxiety and depression are significant problems among their peers — a higher rate than previous generations.
+Members of Generation Z — individuals born between 1995 and 2010 — are growing up in an age of increased stress and anxiety.
+Some 70% of teens across all genders, races and family-income levels say that anxiety and depression are significant problems among their peers, according to the Pew Research Center.

 Generation Z Battles Anxiety and Depression

 Just 45% of Gen Zers report that their mental health is very good or excellent, according to the American Psychological Association.
 All other generation groups fared better on this statistic, including Millennials (56%), Gen Xers (51%) and Boomers (70%).

 While Generation Z has been called the most depressed generation, members of this group are more likely than their older peers to seek out mental health counseling or therapy.
 Some 37% of Gen Zers — a higher rate than any previous generation — report having worked with a mental health professional

 Why Is Generation Z so Depressed?

 Gen Z faces chronic stress from many factors including school shootings, student debt, joblessness and even politics.

 Technology plays a role, too.
 Growing up in a hyper-connected world can evoke intense feelings of isolation and loneliness in some youth.
 It can also fuel a steady drumbeat of negative news stories, a fear of missing out, and shame in falling short of a social media-worthy standard.